Johann Jakob Baegert: Missionary work

 Baegert began his Jesuit novitiate at Mainz in 1736 and received further training at Mannheim and Molsheim.
 After serving briefly as a professor at the college in Haguenau, he was assigned to missionary work in the New World.
-He went by way of Genoa and Cadiz to Veracruz, Mexico City, and finally Baja California from 1749 to 1751.
+He went by way of Genoa and Cádiz to Veracruz, Mexico City, and finally Baja California from 1749 to 1751.
 Baegert's travels across Europe as well as his experiences in Mexico and Baja California were described in ten letters he wrote to his family (Baegert 1777, 1982).

 The new missionary was assigned to work among the Guaycura at Mission San Luis Gonzaga.
 Initially established as a "visita," or subordinate mission station, by Clemente Guillén in 1721, the mission was founded in 1740 and managed in succession by Lambert Hostell and Johann Bischoff prior to Baegert's arrival.
 Baegert served at San Luis Gonzaga for the next 17 years, also functioning for a time as the Superior for the California missions.

 In 1767, the Spanish king Charles III ordered the expulsion of the Jesuits.
 As a non-Spanish subject, Baegert traveled back to Sélestat and ultimately settled at Neustadt an der Weinstraße in 1770, where he worked as a priest and teacher until he died.